CrommVardek/polk-auction-core/README.md

 `docker-compose -f "docker\polkadot\docker-compose.yml" up -d --build`

-### Kusama:
+### Kusama Node and sidecar API :

- - Create the volume  if it does not exists already :
+ - Create the volume  if it does not exist already :

 `docker volume create kusama-node`